mr2dark/highloadcup/goldrush/examples/stub_server/README.md

 There's an example Docker Compose file located in the sample client's folder: [docker-compose.yaml](../python/docker-compose.yaml).
-You can copy it to your client's folder, tailor it (adjust the client container image name and relative paths) and run both the stub server and your client in one go using the following command:
+You can copy it to your client's folder, tailor it (adjust the client container image name and relative paths) and run both the stub server and your client as a single step, using the following command:
 ```bash
 docker compose down && docker compose build && docker compose up
 ```